 There isn’t a great deal of story to the game, to be honest.
 You are Captain Buck Mann (no, seriously!), a man who wants to be Jim Raynor from Starcraft so bad (but never manages to achieve it)!
 Buck has an android sidekick who gives you hints and instructions, each of the five corporations has its own leader/representative and there are two pirate characters; one who will attack during one of your normal runs and a second who is the ‘boss fight’ for each set of missions.
 There is some banter (and several questionable attempts at humour), but it is limited and soon gets repetitive.

 The pirate Captain Black is probably the most interesting character, if only because there is a juxtaposition between what you expect of him (based on his appearance) and the way he actually acts and talks.
 He also has a pretty good reason for why he got his name too, but this is most of the creativity and originality of character design went!
-Ultimately the ‘story’ isn’t all that important, but it would have been nice to see them but a bit more effort into it.
+Ultimately the ‘story’ isn’t all that important, but it would have been nice to see them put a bit more effort into it.

-Presentation is pretty good on the whole.
+The presentation is pretty good on the whole.
 I quite like the mission interface and the conversation screens etc., the character designs and pretty nice, even if they aren’t animated or anything (which isn’t a major issue at all).
 There are very few options to alter the game’s settings, but it ran fairly smoothly for me most of the time.
 There is a lack of control customisation as well, key commands can be remapped but you cannot change the way you alter the orientation of a turret, for example (which is done with the mouse wheel and is very cumbersome and inaccurate – I know this could be a problem with my specific mouse, but that is why it is necessary to provide alternative control options!).

 One really nit-picky thing is that the dialogue doesn’t always match the text in the speech bubbles.
 It’s a trivial thing, but it happens a lot.
 The game has been out for four months and this is the sort of thing that should be very easy to patch and would make the game seem more polished.